-I have taught full-time for over 10 years, teaching Philosophy, Religious Studies, Critical Thinking and Theory of Knowledge at secondary level, alongside coaching sport.
-From 2014-2017, I was Housemistress of Seldon House at Brighton College and in 2017-2018 I was offered a sponsored sabbatical year to live in Ghana to further develop EduSpots, also supporting the development of pastoral care and community service at African Science Academy in Tema, Ghana.
+I have taught full-time for over 11 years, teaching Philosophy, Religious Studies, Critical Thinking and Theory of Knowledge at secondary level, alongside coaching sport.
+From 2014-2017, I was Housemistress of Seldon House at Brighton College and in 2017-2018 I was supported with a sponsored sabbatical year to live in Ghana to further develop EduSpots, also supporting the development of pastoral care and community service at African Science Academy in Tema, Ghana.
 In 2018, I moved back to the UK to take on a full-time role teaching and leading an ‘Institute’ of service and partnerships at Sevenoaks School.
 From 2023, I decided to take the jump into leading EduSpots full-time whilst developing wider fields of work.

-Since 2015, EduSpots has supported the creation of 50 community-led education spaces, with an estimated 15,000 annual users supported by an active network of over 250 local volunteers.
-To achieve this, I’ve led over £500,000 of fundraising, combined with much more at the community level and resource support of over 120,000 books, science kits, and computers.
+Since 2015, EduSpots has supported the creation of 50 community-led education spaces, with an estimated 15,000 annual users supported by an active network of over 300 local volunteers.
+To achieve this, I’ve led over £700,000 of fundraising, combined with much more at the community level and resource support of over 120,000 books, science kits, and computers.
 The project won the Tes International Award in 2018, and was shortlisted for the EDUCOM Award for NGO Contribution to Education in Ghana.
 In 2022 we won the Big Give Supporters’ Choice Award, and in 2023 we were selected as a finalist for the Their World Innovation Prize.

-I am also Chair of the Schools Community Action group linked to the Independent Schools Council, aiming to support teachers across the UK in developing the quality of student engagement and community impact in community action activities.
+I am also Chair of the Schools Community Action Network, aiming to support teachers across the UK in developing the quality of student engagement and community impact in community action activities.
 During the first pandemic, I was a board member for Invicta Academy, an online pop-school which was praised by the Prime Minister having created over 150,000 catch-up opportunities, and also helped lead the volunteer response to the pandemic in the Sevenoaks community.

-Alongside collaborating with teachers and community educators, I enjoy reading, writing and oil painting.
+Alongside collaborating with teachers and community educators, I enjoy reading, writing and the creative arts.
 I ultimately thrive on any form of creativity that promotes collaboration for stronger societal understanding and action of various forms.
 Please do reach out on firstname.lastname@example.org